michelfernandez/cove/site/content/english/about.md

   />
 </picture>

 Digitalisation makes many things faster, cheaper and simpler.
-This also applies to everyday business for at least 90 percent of processes.
+This also applies to 90 percent of day to day business processes.

-The remaining ten percent are steps which require a high degree of trust, for example signing employment contracts.
-Many companies still rely on established analogue processes for this, as the digital way would represent an enormous additional expenditure if it has to comply with legal requirements.
+The remaining ten percent require a high degree of trust, for example signing employment contracts.
+Many companies still rely on established analogue processes for this.
+Because making their digital equivalent compliant with all legal requirements requires an enormous additional expenditure.
 At least up to now.

 ## Skribble wants to change this:
 <picture>